lnnchau/mlops-lyrics-lm/README.md

 ### 8/5/2023
 Well turns out it was just naming issues.
-Should not name BentoML model with dash symbol `-` Here's the goal for today
+Should not name BentoML model with dash symbol `-` Here's the goal for today:
-[x] Deploy the model with BentoML successfully on local
+- [x] Deploy the model with BentoML successfully on local

 Currently, our inference model has two components:
 - Bigram model